-The relationship may still be in its infancy, has already ended, or the relational status is complicated in some other way.
-Perhaps the child's father is not one's partner or the pregnancy is a result of a one-night stand or a friendship with benefits.
+The relationship may still be in its infancy, has recently ended, or the relational status is complicated in some other way.
+Perhaps the child's father is not one's partner, or the pregnancy is a result of a one-night stand or a friendship with benefits.

 Many questions arise in this situation: How will he react?
-And what will others say?
+What will others say?
 What if I become a single mom?
 How would I handle that?

-Every fourth woman who reaches out to us names these kinds of concerns when considering abortion.
+Every fourth woman who reaches out to us names these concerns when considering abortion.

 ℹ️ The article Pregnant While in an Unstable Relationship is a helpful resource for dealing with this situation.